 Use of PXProjection: General Information

-This attribute can also be used in situations where you need to display data from multiple tables on a form or a tab.
+This attribute can also be used when you need to display data from multiple tables on a form or a tab.
 To do this, you need to declare a DAC with the PXProjection attribute, which implements the projection of data from one table or multiple tables into a single DAC.

 Learning Objectives